 No front page content has been created yet.

-Sponsored by St. Lawrence University, and supported by a grant from the Andrew W. Mellon Foundation, we hope to partner with:
+Sponsored by St. Lawrence University, and supported by a grant from the Andrew W. Mellon Foundation, and a St. Lawrence University Innovation Grant, we hope to partner with:

 To offer St. Lawrence University students experiences in sustainable agriculture, northern ecology, the living arts and traditions of the North Country and other cultures.
 This includes offering: